sorohan/graph-builder/markdown/graph-builder.endpointpair.source.md

 # EndpointPair.source method

-If this [EndpointPair](./graph-builder.endpointpair.md) isOrdered<!-- -->, returns the node which is the source.
+If this [EndpointPair](./graph-builder.endpointpair.md) [EndpointPair.isOrdered](./graph-builder.endpointpair.isordered.md)<!-- -->, returns the node which is the source.

-throws UnsupportedOperationException if this [EndpointPair](./graph-builder.endpointpair.md) is not ordered
+Throws an error if this [EndpointPair](./graph-builder.endpointpair.md) is not ordered.

 **Signature:**
 ```javascript